 TAT’s marketing plan 2018 has been designed to serve the purpose of generating revenue and increase visitor arrivals, promote new ideas and follow the development agenda of Thailand 4.0 using the ‘Sufficiency Economy Philosophy’, as well as ‘Inclusive Tourism’ that maintains a balance between the economy, society and the environment.

 All the strategies are in line with the 12th National Economic and Social Development Plan and 2nd National Tourism Development Plan.

 As 2017 is considered as a challenging year, TAT has been putting their best efforts on tourism marketing in order to stimulate the country’s economy.
-Many activities; such as, Village to the World, Creative Thailand and The Link have been created to highlight the Thai Local Experience.
+Many activities; such as, Village to the World, Creative Thailand and The Link have been created to highlight the unique Thai local experience.
 This has proven successful as the number of potential visitors and first-time visitors has increased significantly.
 Therefore, TAT will keep working on this concept for its action plan in 2018.

 Mr. Yuthasak Supasorn, TAT Governor said, “TAT will use tourism to promote sustainable development with the community as the ultimate beneficiary.
 We believe this will pave the way for Thailand to be a preferred destination among international visitors.”

 To be targeted over the 12-month period of the fiscal year 2018, beginning October 2017, the niche-market customer segments were finalised at the annual TAT Action Plan meeting held between 11-14 July, 2017.

 For the international marketing plan strategy, TAT has segmented target customers worldwide ranging from first-timers to repeaters, senior citizens to sports enthusiasts.
 TAT will also emphasise on niche markets including, Weddings and Honeymoons, and Ladies, as well as continue to create a brand image as a high-end and Luxury Travel destination.